Brasov City Guide: top things to do & places to visit

 Restaurant and accommodation prices are quite high during peak tourist season, but you can still find good deals if you venture on side streets a bit further from the Old Town area.
 A reasonable budget for accommodation and meals is around 50 – 70 Euro per day per person.

-The road connecting Brasov to Bucharest is usually crowded and during holidays or weekends it can get VERY busy with traffic jams occurring frequently especially over the weekends or public holidays.
-So plan ahead or for an extra cost but less hassle - get a guide who is experienced in navigating Romanian roads.
+The road connecting Brasov to Bucharest is usually crowded.
+During major holidays or weekends, it can get VERY busy with traffic jams and standstills occurring frequently.
+So plan ahead, go by train or for an extra cost but less hassle - get a guide who is experienced in navigating Romanian roads and best times to travel.

 Taxis in Brasov are reliable and relatively cheap for short distances: CrisTaxi with a 1,99 Lei/km rate and FloTax with a 1,93 Lei/km rate.
 Uber also works in Brasov as does Bolt app.